Post published on January 20, 2020 and Updated on December 10, 2020

 This Instant Pot Beef Stroganoff is super easy to make in the pressure cooker and the results are wonderfully tender beef in a rich and creamy mushroom sauce.
-If you are looking for an easy, comfort food dinner, this recipe delivers.
+If you are looking for an easy, comfort food dinner, this Instant Pot Beef Stroganoff recipe delivers.

 Stroganoff, an Eastern European classic, became a wildly popular dish in America in the 1950's.
 Over the years, stroganoff has gone through many transitions.
 This recipe is a variation of my daughter's favorite beef stroganoff recipe which I have adapted for the Instant Pot.
 You will soon see what makes this family-friendly dinner so popular.

-- Pressure Cooking is the key to tender beef in this recipe.
+- Pressure Cooking is the key to tender beef for this Instant Pot beef stroganoff recipe.
 Cooking under pressure tenderizes the beef because of the higher temperatures that occur in a much shorter period of time.
-You wouldn’t be able to cook beef at this high of temperature by other methods for very long without destroying your meat.
+You wouldn't be able to cook beef at this high of temperature by other methods for very long without destroying your meat.
 Also, the steam penetrates the meat breaking down the connective tissue.
 The end result is wonderfully tender beef.

 - Searing the Beef adds incredible flavor.
 The browned meat is the result of a chemical reaction called the Maillard reaction.
 It is this reaction that occurs between amino acids and sugars that makes your meat so wonderfully flavorful.
 If you want to know more about how this works so you can apply it to other recipes, check out this article from the folks at Serious Eats: An Introduction to the Maillard Reaction: The Science of Browning, Aroma, and Flavor